anuandriesz/Flickr-Finder/README.md

 Requirement

-Create a mobile app that displays photos returned from the Flickr search API, written for your platform of choice (between iOS and Android).
-Code should be stored in online accessible version control (such as GitHub).
+Create a mobile app that displays photos returned from the Flickr search API.

 Technologies used